What do people in Turkey want for their future?

 Part I of the reading provides an overview of Turkey’s population and geography before delving into the dissolution of the Ottoman Empire and the creation of an independent Turkey.
 Part II examines Atatürk’s reforms, political upheavals throughout the twentieth century, and the Kurdish conflict.
 Part III brings students up to date by covering the political and economic developments of the last few decades and exploring the critical issues affecting everyday people in Turkey.

 The Geography of TurkeyStudents practice map–reading skills and consider how geography has affected the history of Turkey and the Ottoman Empire.
-Students identify the location of Turkey and its neighbors, explore major geographical features, and compare the reach of the Ottoman Empire with Turkey's contemporary borders.

 Art as Political ExpressionStudents analyze Turkish artist Zeki Faik İzer's 1933 painting, "On the Road to Transformation," by identifying symbols and their historical significance.